appcypher/viper/NOTES.md

         If a list is uninitialized, we wait until it is first used.
 Its type is inferred based on how it is used.

-        If it is passed to a function, its type is determined by the argument type, otherwise it is determined by its usage in the function's body.
+        If it is passed as an argument to a function, its type is determined by the argument type, otherwise it is determined by its usage in the function's body.

 - Variable